Catskill909/radio/content/help/scheduling/scheduling-basics.md

 1. Click any **empty time slot** in the calendar
 2. A modal appears with scheduling controls

+### Click and Drag Scheduling

+You can also **click and drag** across multiple time slots to create a show with a custom duration:

+1. Click on the start time and **drag** down to the desired end time
+2. Release the mouse button
+3. The Schedule Show modal opens with the **duration pre-calculated**

+This is perfect for shows with non-standard durations!

 ### Select a Show

 The **Show Picker** displays all your shows as visual cards: